PhD in Counseling

 Marriage and Family Therapy

-PhD degrees in marriage and family therapy (MFT) typically focus on helping students develop advanced therapeutic and clinical skills to use in practice or scholarly research skills for teaching and research careers.
-While all students in the program take similar coursework, students can choose a research topic in their area of interest.
-Examples of MFT specializations are systems theories, couples counseling, child and youth development, or family therapy.
 A master’s or doctoral degree in MFT is required for state licensure; applicants who are not already licensed should ensure the MFT program meets state requirements before applying.
 Those interested in licensure will likely need to complete a supervised practicum or internship as part of the PhD.
 Learn more about these degree programs on our MFT degree guide.

 Mental Health Counseling

-Mental health counselors may be interested in PhD degree programs in mental health counseling that offer advanced learning opportunities in supervision, teaching, and research.
-Most mental health counseling doctoral degrees are offered as PhDs in counseling or PhDs in counseling education and supervision and may include areas of specialization indicating advanced knowledge of the mental health counseling needs of specific populations or of specific practice topics, such as depression, anxiety, or severe mental health disorders.
 PhDs in mental health counseling may meet state requirements for counseling licensure, while PhDs in counseling education and supervision are often designed for applicants who are already licensed or eligible for licensure.
-Those who do not already have counseling licensure are responsible for ensuring the degree meets state licensing requirements.
-Other applicants should ensure the degree curriculum includes coursework and training that meets their future career goals.
+Those who do not have counseling licensure should ensure their degree meets state licensing requirements.
+Licensed applicants should ensure their degree curriculum covers coursework and training aligned with their future career goals.
 Find out more about counseling degrees in this field in our Mental Health Counseling Degree Guide.

 Rehabilitation Counseling

-Rehabilitation counseling refers to the field of counseling focused on helping clients improve their day-to-day functioning, set and achieve functional goals, and adapt to physical, development, or mental disabilities.
-A PhD degree in rehabilitation counseling may prepare graduates to work as rehabilitation counselors, educators, supervisors, and researchers in this area of specialization.
-Students in PhD programs can choose to specialize in a particular demographic, such as children with disabilities, or in a particular type of disability, such as acquired brain injury, by completing related coursework and choosing a relevant research topic.
 State regulations for licensure as a rehabilitation counselor vary and while a few states license rehabilitation counselors separately, most include rehabilitation counseling in the professional counseling practice area.
 Many states recognize the Certified Rehabilitation Counselor Examination (CRCE) from the Commission on Rehabilitation Counselor Certification (CRCC) as a qualifying exam for mental health counseling licensure for those interested in specializing in this area.
 Prospective applicants are advised to check with the licensing body in the state of practice to ensure the PhD degree meets these requirements, if necessary.
 To learn more, read our guide to rehabilitation counseling degrees, which provides more information on degrees in this field.

 School Counseling

 The school counseling profession provides social, emotional, and academic support to children from pre-K through 12th grade through one-on-one guidance and school-wide support programs.
-The steps to becoming a school counselor vary widely by state and aspiring school counselors should check with their state licensing body before choosing a degree path.
+The steps to becoming a school counselor vary by state so aspiring school counselors should check with their state licensing body before choosing a degree path.
 Some states require school counselors to be licensed educators with teaching experience while others accept graduate-level study in guidance and counseling.
 A doctoral degree in school counseling may be offered as a PhD in Counseling, which has a greater focus on counseling research, or as a Doctor of Education (EdD), which develops counseling skills and prepares students for applied school counseling settings.
 Typically, a master’s degree in school counseling is required for school counseling licensure, while a PhD or EdD is considered supplementary and aimed more at those interested in school or district administration.
 Our school counseling degree resource offers more information about the various types of school counseling degrees.

 Substance Abuse Counseling